Tanishq2505/ToDoList/README.md

 <hr>

 <h3>To send a Pull Request, follow the steps below:<br>
-  1. Fork this repository
+  1. Fork this repository<br>
-  2. Clone the forked repository on your local device.
+  2. Clone the forked repository on your local device.<br>
-  3. Do some changes.
+  3. Do some changes.<br>
   4. Push the changes into another branch.
-(Main branch changes will not be accepted!)
+(Main branch changes will not be accepted!)<br>
-  5. Send a pull request.
+  5. Send a pull request.<br>